 Part 2: MCP Gateways (API Gateways for MCP Traffic)

-A rapidly growing subcategory: platforms that don’t just expose their own API via MCP, but act as infrastructure for routing, securing, and governing MCP traffic between agents and tools.
+A rapidly maturing subcategory: platforms that don’t just expose their own API via MCP, but act as infrastructure for routing, securing, and governing MCP traffic between agents and tools.
+This space consolidated significantly in Q1 2026.

 | Project | Stars | Language | License | Latest |